You know you need a budget, right? If you don’t know where to start, drawing a money map is a simple and useful means to

 You’ll also see that I have those little purple bars off to the far right.
 Here, I try to depict the dual-nature of home maintenance and student loan expense.
 Sure, they each put a drain on the wallet, but you could certainly argue that you get value in return.
 Those categories straddle the line for us.

 I’ve also got some “halo money” flowing up up up (cue the harps!) to charitable donations, travel, and 529 accounts.
 These are investments that don’t appear on your balance sheet come retirement time, but they sure as hell count as investments in humanity – both yours and those around you.
 Make sense?

-Don’t discount these as mere expense “outflows” my friends, or you’ll find yourself in a sea of regret later for that mindset.
+Don’t discount these as mere expense “outflows” my friends, or you’ll find yourself in a sea of regrets later for that mindset.
 I’ve said my peace enough times already on this topic.